solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 This report summarizes the all-sample `symbiosis_sorted` functional-gene analysis using the updated `consensus_sequences_50percent.fasta` reference.
 This reference was provided by Pranoti/Ryan and contains one consensus sequence per functional gene, with IUPAC ambiguity codes allowed when supported by at least 50% of the source sequences.

 The main goal of this version is to move from the earlier multi-region reference design to a cleaner gene-level reference design.
-In the previous reference, one gene such as `nifH` could have multiple target regions, so one biological sample could contribute multiple sample-target sequences to the same gene tree.
-In the consensus50 reference, each gene is represented once, so each sample can contribute at most one consensus sequence per gene.
+In the previous reference, one gene such as `nifH` could have multiple target regions (ex:`nifH` has 14 target regions), so one biological sample could contribute multiple sample-target sequences to the same gene tree.
+In the consensus50 reference, each gene is represented once.

 The first tree-building target is `nifH`, because it is a standard nitrogen-fixation marker and showed strong recovery in the consensus50 mapping/coverage results.